BenchPrep Design System

 2. Accessibility

-While Console and Learning Hub share the same library, their use cases vary.
+While some platforms share the same library, their use cases vary.
 Consequently, the design system needs to exhibit flexibility to cater to the distinct requirements of each platform.

 Screenshot 2023-11-30 at 3.09.02 PM.png